adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/form/container/v3/container/README.md

 ### Edit Dialog Properties
 The following properties are written to JCR for this Form Container component and are expected to be available as `Resource` properties:

+1. `./id` - defines the id for the container
-1. `./actionType` - defines the action that will be performed by the form
+2. `./actionType` - defines the action that will be performed by the form
-2. `./workflowModel` - defines the workflow which should be started with the stored content as payload
+3. `./workflowModel` - defines the workflow which should be started with the stored content as payload
-3. `./workflowTitle` - defines the workflow's title
+4. `./workflowTitle` - defines the workflow's title
-4. `./redirect` - if left empty the form will be rendered after submission, otherwise the user will be redirected to the page stored by this property
+5. `./redirect` - if left empty the form will be rendered after submission, otherwise the user will be redirected to the page stored by this property

 ## Client Libraries